Arrive Shanghai, China

 Hong Kong | Victoria Peak & Floating Villages

 Fly to Hong Kong, China’s glittering gateway of international trade and finance.
 Check in to your hotel and enjoy time at leisure exploring this world-class city.
 The next morning, depart for Sheung Wan, one of the earliest British settlements.
 Stroll through an herbal medicine market, and stop at Man Mo Temple on Hollywood Road for an informative look at a typical Chinese temple.
 Enjoy a panoramic view of the city, Victoria Harbour and Lamma Island from atop Victoria Peak.
 Continue to Aberdeen for a leisurely sampan (wooden boat) ride through the floating villages of the Tanka community, observing the ebb and flow of everyday life.
 After lunch, spend your afternoon at leisure.
-Tonight, gather with fellow guests for a cocktail reception and farewell dinner.
+Tonight, gather for a cocktail reception and farewell dinner.

 Depart Hong Kong